 These are great pens, supposed to last for seven years of creative scribbles, taking notes and writing thank-you cards.
 The punctuation style shown here is appropriate (and I featured it last year), but as of October 2018, it’s no longer available.
 Check the link for other styles.
 I received a teal blue one with a peacock feather on it as a gift and love it. $9.95 from !ndigo (stock may be online only or in store).

 2. “I’m a writer, what’s your superpower?” mug

-$23.41; check Etsy seller artRuss for updated stock; ships from Canada
+$23.41; this specific mug is no longer available, but check Etsy seller artRuss for updated stock; ships from Canada

 3. Canadian Olympic Team reading socks